Stop the BBC from using the euphemistic term 'honour killings' to describe murder

 We hope that other media outlets follow suit in order to show their respect to the victims of these murders, for the rule of law in the UK and for gender equality.

-Jane Collins needs your help with “BBC: Stop the BBC from using the euphemistic term 'honour killings' to describe murder”.
-Join Jane and 347 supporters today.
+Annabelle Sanderson needs your help with “BBC: Stop the BBC from using the euphemistic term 'honour killings' to describe murder”.
+Join Annabelle and 346 supporters today.